mahmoudaboueleneen/tomasulo/docs/report.md

 ## Implementation

+This chapter documents the implementation of our software.

+### Overview

-Initially, we implemented a simple page for users to input the program configurations, and then we directed all of our focus to the backend.
+The first thing we implemented was the inputs page for users to input the program configurations, and then we directed all of our effort to the backend.
 After we were done implementing the backend and testing it manually in the CLI (more on testing in the `Testing` chapter), we proceeded to implement our GUI to display the output and refined the input page.

-## Backend
+### Backend

-Due to the tight coupling of the features of this program, and almost every component needing data to flow to it from another component, and the absence of time to draw system diagrams and strictly define how data would flow in the system, we decided to start writing down a text description of the tomasulo algorithm and dumped all the details we could think of and the challenges that we would face during implementing it and our solutions to them.
-You can find this description in the `algorithm.txt` file in this directory.
+We began visualizing how our backend would work by referencing our written algorithm and our hardware overview diagrams to maintain as realistic of an implementation as possible.
+This also led us to an interesting problem, see more in the `Appendix`.

-We then proceeded to do group coding sessions as the tasks could not be split across the team members, and we spent much of our time refactoring and cleaning up after implementing each feature as well as thinking about how data would flow to and from it, how it relates to other components, where it sits in the system overview and any edge cases that would cause it to break.
-This dedication greatly minimized the presence of bugs in our codebase and made testing quite simple, and whenever we did find a bug, we could easily fix it or integrate a feature that was missing because our code's design allowed for it.
+We wrote the majority of our backend code in group coding sessions as the tasks could not be split across the team members due to the heavy dependencies.

+We spent much of our time refactoring and cleaning up after implementing each feature as well as thinking about how data would flow to and from it, how it relates to other components, where it sits in the system overview and any edge cases that would cause it to break.
+This dedication minimized the presence of bugs in our codebase **_significantly_** and made testing quite simple, and whenever we did find a bug, we could easily fix it or integrate a feature that was missing because our code's design allowed for it.

 ### Frontend